snugel/cas-offinder/README.md

 |:---------:|:---------:|:---------:|:---------:|:------:|
 |C or G or T|A or G or T|A or C or T|A or C or G|any base|

-An example of input file:
+An example of an input file:

     /var/chromosomes/human_hg38
     NNNNNNNNNNNNNNNNNNNNNRG 2 1